All graphics are built on a brand identity. Or at least they should be.

 Our first piece of advice is this: invest in strengthening your brand’s look.
 It’s not that complicated — we’ve previously discussed in length how you can build a successful one.

 This time we’ll be focusing on the don’ts and what to do instead.
-Here are some of the things to look forward to in this post:

 The 5 Most Common Visual Branding Mistakes